Lab 4 Assignment: Full Report

 • Induced Specific Activity (with 0.1% SDS),

-• Interpret your trends (or lack of trends) in terms of a possible function of tyrosinase.
-For example, if you found that tyrosinase activity is highest in the skin and ring, you might hypothesize that the enzyme's function is to generate pigments that protect the mushroom upon injury since exposed parts are most vulnerable.
-You can decide if absolute activity values or ratio of induction is more relevant to your interpretation.
+• Interpret any observed trends—or the absence of trends—in relation to the possible function of tyrosinase.
+Specify whether your interpretation relies more on absolute activity levels or on the induction ratio.
+For example, if you found that tyrosinase activity is most inducible in the skin and ring, you might hypothesize that the enzyme's function is to generate pigments that protect the mushroom from UV light upon superficial injury since exposed parts are most vulnerable.

-• To conclude, briefly summarize what you have learned and note any incomplete information or low in confidence data.
+• To conclude, briefly summarize what you have learned with respect to your stated objectives.

 References